sagezoic/100xDevs_2.0/0-1 cohort/Week 2/Express.md

 - Look about the middlewares, you can create your own middlewares.
 - Default response code is 200
   ![alt text](Express-Img/image-9.png)
+- If you don't write anything in require it automatically imports index

 ## FS Server